lewismj/eta/README.md

 In essence, the interpreter should be a λ-calculus engine with the functionality of the language largely implemented by the prelude.

 #### Todo
-1. Use some trampoline package (if available) to optimise tail calls in the ‘eval’ functions.
+1. Use a trampoline package to optimise tail calls in the ‘eval’ functions.
-2. Support variable arguments to functions (should be simple, i.e. allow `x & xs` syntax and bind the `xs` to the list of arguments).
+2. Support variable arguments to functions.
+The implementation should be simple.
+Parsing should allow function arguments using `x & xs` syntax.
+Evaluation should bind `xs` to the list of arguments).
-3. Add support for macro expansion.
-For some efficiency, the common expansion `defun (fun x y) (body) -> define (fun) (lambda (x y) (body)` and others are supported by a ‘special form’ (via Parser rules).
+3. Common expansions, e.g. `defun (fun x y) (body) -> define (fun) (lambda (x y) (body)`  are supported currently as ‘special forms’.
+That is, we have parse rules that will construct AST nodes that can be easily traversed by the ‘evaluation’.
+This saves some checking at run-time.
+Generic macro expansion is something that could be added.
-4. Arguments are evaluated using ‘map’ in the ‘eval’ function, this could be parallelised.
+4. Arguments are evaluated using ‘map’ in the ‘eval’ function.
+This could be parallelised.

 #### repl
 - Control-D, to exit the REPL.